 Before joining USC I was a member of Tsujii Laboratory at the University of Tokyo.
 At Tsujii Lab, I worked on combining discriminative dependency parsing with HPSG, and on applying syntactic parsing in bioinformatics.

 I got my PhD at Carnegie Mellon University in 2006.
 My thesis advisors were Alon Lavie (LTI) and Brian MacWhinney (Psychology).
 The other members of my thesis committee were Lori Levin (LTI), Jaime Carbonell (LTI), and John Carroll (University of Sussex, Department of Informatics).

-My research at CMU involved the identification of grammatical relations, or GRs, (such as subjects, objects and adjuncts) in corpora of transcribed dialogs between children and parents.
+My research at CMU involved the identification of grammatical relations, or GRs, (such as subjects, objects and adjuncts) in corpora of transcribed dialogues between children and parents.
 Most of these transcripts came from the CHILDES Database, but I also worked with transcripts from other sources.